 I make my patties with canned salmon, but you can also use tuna or mackerel.
-My mom used mackerel when I was growing up because it was cheaper.
-Salmon is a good source of protein and essential omega-3 fatty acids, which means the patties are good for you!
+My mom used mackerel because it was cheaper.
+This delicious, budget-friendly dish can be prepared in 4 different ways, and I will tell you how.

 - Canned salmon: No cooking, no deboning, just open the can and go!
 Choose wild Alaskan salmon for the healthiest, most sustainable option.